Xunnamius/isomorphic-json-fetch/README.md

 library.
 This package is a small wrapper around unfetch geared specifically for fetching JSON and sharing configuration across the application.
 Specifically:

++ Sugar function for simple integration with [SWR](https://www.npmjs.com/package/swr)
++ Default method is `POST`
++ Sugar functions for GET/POST/PUT/DELETE methods
 + `content-type` header is set to `application/json`
-+ Default method is `POST`
 + Cookies are NOT sent along with the rest of the request (configurable)
-+ Request bodies can be objects and will be stringified with `JSON.stringify`
++ Request bodies can be anything serializable and will be stringified with `JSON.stringify`
 + Response bodies are automatically parsed with `JSON.parse`
 + `fetch()` will not reject if a non-ok response is received (configurable)
++ Simple differentiation between 2xx responses and non-2xx non-ok responses
 + Exports functions to get and set app-wide configuration

-Useful as a quick little fetcher for [SWR](https://www.npmjs.com/package/swr), in React apps, or any time you need to fetch some JSON.
+Useful in React apps, as a quick [SWR](https://www.npmjs.com/package/swr) fetcher, or any time your project needs to consume JSON from an API.

-This package includes TypeScript types and provides:
+This package includes TypeScript types/generics and provides:

 + A UMD bundle (available in browsers and node via `require`, without [tree-shaking](https://webpack.js.org/guides/tree-shaking/) support)